Breast Cancer: One in Eight...

 Full Field Digital Mammography

-In the past five years, full field digital mammography (FFDM) has been developed, in part, to address this problem.
-Instead of exposing a sheet of X-ray film, digital mammography uses a special sensor to capture and convert the X-ray energy into an electrical signal.
+In the past five years, full field digital mammography (FFDM) has been developed using a special sensor to capture and convert the X-ray energy into an electrical signal.
 This digital information can then be processed and stored on a powerful computer system.
 Digital mammography separates image acquisition and image display, allowing optimization of both.
 Computerized post-processing of the digital data allows the image contrast to be manipulated and optimized for dense glandular breast and displays a more uniform image.
 Since the images are stored electronically, they can be transferred to distant sites for evaluation.
 The image is always available for review or for additional image processing, if needed.

 Cancer Imaging With Breast MRI